The official Basepaws Alpha Report is now available to our first batch of kitties. Here is an overview of what’s included in your cat’s Alpha Report.

 If this is what your cat’s report looks like, then your cat’s DNA is not a strong match with any of the purebred cats in our database.
 In other words, your cat is a Domestic (or an untested breed).

 However, this report also shows that your cat is more related to Siamese and British Shorthairs than the average Domestic cat.
 In other words, your cat has a lot of DNA in common with these breeds.
+We have given very detailed overviews of each breeds health and genetic predisposition - do take a look!
 We hope you enjoy finding out what else your cat shares with its closest relatives!

 Why did Basepaws develop a Breed Index?